idos2002/skyline-crs/docs/services/flights/find-flights.md

         "icaoCode": "<ICAO airport code of the origin>", "name": "<Origin airport name>",
         "location": {
-            "country": "<The country the airport is located in>", "administrativeDivision": "<The administrative division (e.g. state, province, region) the airport is located in (optional)>", "city": "<The city the airport is located in>", "latitude": "<Geographic latitude coordinate of the airport>", "longitude": "<Geographic longitude coordinate of the airport>"
+            "subdivisionCode": "<The ISO 3166-2 subdivision code the airport is located in>", "city": "<The city the airport is located in>", "latitude": "<Geographic latitude coordinate of the airport>", "longitude": "<Geographic longitude coordinate of the airport>"